 Many babies become constipated when foods are first added to their diet.
 The main reason for this is that the standard recommended starting foods are all constipating – rice cereal, bananas, squash, and applesauce.
 Why do health care professionals choose these starting foods when they know they will make most babies constipated?
 Good question.
-Even my own Baby Book lists these as starting foods.

 - Stop feeding him whatever foods you have started so far.

 - Introduce a food that you know won’t constipate him.
 Some good suggestions include pureed peaches, prunes, or any green vegetable.

 - If your baby will not take these foods, or if these foods don’t work well enough, try some diluted prune juice through a sippy cup.

 - Once baby’s stools become more regular again, start adding some of those starter foods again, but in smaller amounts and less often.

 - You will need to determine how many of these “loosening” foods your baby needs to keep him regular.